gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/button.md

 let b2 = button!("&Start,x:10,y:5,w:15");
 ```

-The caption of a button may contain the special character `&` that indicates a hot-key.
-For example, constructing a button with the following caption `&Start` will set up the text of the button to `Start` and will set up character `S` as the hot key for that button (pressing `Alt+S` will be equivalent to pressing that button);
+The caption of a button may contain the special character `&` that indicates that the next character is a hot-key.
+For example, constructing a button with the following caption `&Start` will set up the text of the button to `Start` and will set up character `S` as the hot key for that button (pressing `Alt+S` will be equivalent to pressing that button).

 A button supports all common parameters (as they are described in [Instantiate via Macros](../instantiate_via_macros.md) section).
 Besides them, the following name parameters are also accepted: